 That’s Mistake #1.
 Instead of analyzing what occurred, just acknowledge that somewhere in the relationship, something went wrong.
 That’s it.
 At this point it doesn’t matter when or what it was, and when you figure it out, your relationship will still be over.
 It probably sounds super harsh but that’s only because all your friends are telling you to stop crying because everything’s gonna be okay.

 Which brings us to Mistake #2.
 Everything will be okay but you shouldn’t stop crying.
 Cry, scream, stomp, pout.
 That shit hurts, so let it alllll out.
 On a morning where you have an extra hour to spear, just be hurt.
 When that hour is over, wash your face and drink some juice, you’ll feel refreshed.
-You’ll take a deep breathe and the pain will be behind you.
+You’ll take a deep breath and the pain will be behind you.
 Some of us may need a few more of these mornings than others, but overall we should consider why we’re crying in the first place.

 - Are you still upset over how/why things ended?